SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ### 2.1.1  Start Config Server Locally

-In this step, we will fetch a repository from which we can start up a Spring Cloud Config Server locally on your desktop.
+In this step, we will fetch a GitHub repository from which we can start up a Spring Cloud Config Server locally on your desktop.
 This particular server has been pre-configured to fetch its configuration data from <https://github.com/steeltoeoss/config-repo>.

-Make a note that you can use this same repository for your own future development work.
+Make a note that you can use this same GitHub repository for your own future development work.
 In so doing, at some point you will want to change the location from which the server fetches its configuration data.

 To do that you must modify `configserver/src/main/resources/application.yml` to point to a new github repository.
 Once done, you will then need to run `mvnw clean` followed by `mvnw spring-boot:run` to make sure your server picks up the changes.